Safecast/Realtime-Website/site/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.17.44 =
+Added Title check to make sure it does say you were hacked, updated code for compatibility with WP 4.8.3 and fixed Undefined variable error in Quarantine and an XSS vulnerability in nonce error output.

+= 4.17.29 =
+Changed the definition update URL to only use SSL when required, and updated PayPal form for better domestic IPN compatibility.

+= 4.17.28 =
+Added the Turkish translation thanks to Umut Can Alparslan, improved the auto update feature, and fixed the admin username change feature on multisite installs.

+= 4.16.53 =
+Fixed the details window to scrolls to the highlighted code, set default Potential Threat scan to disabled, and encoded definitions array for DB storage.

+= 4.16.49 =
+Fixed syntax error in the XMLRPC patch for newer versions of Apache.

+= 4.16.48 =
+Added fall-back to manual updates if the Automatic update feature fails, fixed PHP Notices  and improved Apache version detection.

+= 4.16.47 =
+Changed Automatic update feature, added PHP and Apache version detections, and removed the onbeforeunload function other code that was deprecated.

 = 4.16.39 =
 Fixed PHP Notice about an array to string conversion with some rare global variable conditions.